BY Jayme M. Cassidy, Esq., Chief Diversity Officer & Pro Bono Advocacy Director

 The Honorable A. Leo Adderly graduated from Howard University School of Law and was admitted to the Florida Bar in 1965.
 Judge Adderly was amongst the first group of nine attorneys to serve in the flagship “Economic Opportunity Legal Services Program, Inc.” as a staff attorney in 1966.
-He proudly served as an on-site field attorney in the Brownsville neighborhood.
-He also served as a Legal Services Board President.
-Judge Adderly and historian Dorothy Ellen Jenkins Fields founded the Black Archives, History and Research Foundation of South Florida, Inc. Judge Adderly’s philanthropy includes funding for legal education and civil justice in Florida.
+He proudly served as an on-site field attorney in the Brownsville neighborhood and was the first Black President of the Legal Services’ Board of Directors.
+Judge Adderly’s philanthropy includes funding for legal education and civil justice in Florida.

 Gwendolyn Sawyer Cherry was also a member of the first group of staff attorneys who initially served at Legal Services of Greater Miami in 1966.
 She was the first Black woman to pass the Florida Bar exam.
 A true trailblazer, Gwen S. Cherry was Miami-Dade County's first Black female attorney and the first African American woman elected to the Florida House of Representatives.
 She served four terms advocating for and introducing legislation on behalf of women and minorities before her premature death in 1979.